BladeRunnerJS/scaling-js-apps/blades/input_blade.md

 In order to do this you'll need to update the view definition (`view.html`) with an appropriate `data-bind` property.

+##### Hint:

+* The *Visualise Knockout View Model* Workbench tool can be handy here.
+In order to see the model update after you have entered text into the `textarea` you'll need to click the button or click out of the element.

 ### Bind the buttonClicked function to the button

 You'll also need to use `data-bind` for this.